Gatlinburg. It really should be Ogleburg. Or Oglesville. Maybe Oglestown.

 I mean, at the least, White Oak Flats.

-The name “Gatlinburg” shouldn’t have even made the top five.
+The town name of “Gatlinburg” shouldn’t have even made the top five.

 The town that became Gatlinburg was first settled by a South Carolinian named William Ogle in 1802.

-Ogle found his “Land of Paradise”, started a homestead and went back to South Carolina to collect his wife and seven children.
+As one of the first settlers, Ogle found his “Land of Paradise”, reportedly worked with the Cherokee and started a homestead.
+Afterward, he went back to South Carolina to collect his wife and seven children.

-He died before the family could move, but his wife, Martha Jane, her brother Peter Huskey and the Ogle children came to the mountains and fulfilled his vision.
+He passed away before the family could move.
+However, his wife, Martha Jane Ogle, her brother Peter Huskey and the Ogle children came to the mountains, fulfilled his vision and built a cabin.

 After the War of 1812, many veterans and their families came to the area – providing the now grown or growing Ogle children the ability to put some branches on the family tree.